studica/studica-docs/source/docs/Basic-Bot/OMS/step11.rst

 Instructions
 ------------

-- Using 4 x M3 SHCS and 4 x M3 Nyloc Nuts screw the L Bracket of the arm assembly to the basic bot chassis.
+- Using 4 x M3 SHCS and 4 x M3 Nyloc Nuts, screw the L Bracket of the arm assembly to the basic bot chassis.
 The nyloc nuts should be on the inside of the chassis U-Channel.

 .. figure:: images/BasicBot19.png
       :align: center